2.5 Lattice Digital Signatures

 4. Verify that $Az - ct = Ay + cAs - ct = Ay = w$ and that $z$ is short (coefficients in $[-\gamma_1 + \beta, \gamma_1 - \beta]$).

 The naive Fiat-Shamir approach has a critical flaw: the response $z = y + cs$ has a distribution that depends on the secret $s$.
 After seeing enough signatures, an attacker could recover $s$ by statistical analysis.
-This is not a theoretical concern — similar leakage was exploited to break early ECDSA implementations.
+Vadim Lyubashevsky (2009, 2012) solved this with rejection sampling.

-When a response is accepted, its distribution is statistically independent of $s$ — it looks exactly like a uniform sample from the accepted range.
-Rejection sampling removes the correlation between the signature and the secret key.
+Effect: Conditioned on acceptance, the distribution of $z$ is statistically independent of $s$ โ it looks exactly like a uniform sample.
+Rejection sampling removes the statistical correlation between the output signature and the secret key.

 Full ML-DSA Signing Protocol